Note on risk factors

 Use of models; accounting matters

-The Group is subject to risks related to the preparation of estimates and assumptions that management uses as part of its risk models; it is also subject to risks that affect the reported amounts of assets, liabilities, revenues and expenses in the Group’s financial statements, including assumed and ceded business.
+The Group is subject to risks relating to the preparation of estimates and assumptions that management uses, including as part of its risk models as well as those that affect the reported amounts of assets, liabilities, revenues and expenses in the Group’s financial statements, including assumed and ceded business.
 For example, the Group estimates premiums pending receipt of actual data from ceding companies, which actual data could deviate from the estimates.
 In addition, particularly with respect to large natural catastrophes, it may be difficult to estimate losses, and preliminary estimates may be subject to a high degree of uncertainty and change as new information becomes available.
 Deterioration in market conditions could have an adverse impact on assumptions used for financial reporting purposes, which could affect possible impairment of present value of future profits, fair value of assets and liabilities, deferred acquisition costs or goodwill.
 Moreover, regulators could require the use of standard models instead of permitting the use of internal models.
 To the extent that management’s estimates or assumptions prove to be incorrect, it could have a material impact on underwriting results (in the case of risk models) or on reported financial condition or results of operations, and such impact could be material.

 The Group’s results may be impacted by changes in accounting standards, or changes in the interpretation of accounting standards.
 Changes in accounting standards could impact future reported results or require restatement of past reported results.
 The Group’s results may also be impacted if regulatory authorities take issue with any conclusions the Group may reach in respect of accounting matters.